MoseleyBioinformaticsLab/nmrstarlib/docs/tutorial.rst

    ...         print(saveframe_name)
    >>>

-   .. note:: Once generator is consumed it becomes empty and needs to be created again.
+   .. note:: Once the generator is consumed, it becomes empty and needs to be created again.

    * Since the :class:`~nmrstarlib.nmrstarlib.StarFile` generator behaves like an iterator, we can call the :py:func:`next` built-in function: